 The softmax at the end is only necessary for training, and I drop it from inference runs.

-The reason I can drop it is because the equation preserves `argmax`, which is
+The reason I can drop it is because the equation preserves argmax

 all we care about at the end of the day (the index of the predicted emoji).